Ensuring Precision in Translation: Optimizing Your Content for Global Audiences

 - Send the contact information to the TextUnited project manager.
 The person will be added to your project as an in-country reviewer.

 - Ask the in-country reviewer to log in to the TextUnited system occasionally to glance at translators’ work and leave feedback.

 - Make sure the in-country review happens during translation, not after.

 What if you cannot appoint an in-country reviewer?

 Of course, establishing an in-country reviewer is not always possible.
 In such a situation, you rely on translators’ competence, but you have to accept a certain margin of imperfections in their choices of terminology and style.
 In opposition to translation errors, translators do not correct these imperfections once a project is complete!

-Making an effort and appointing an in-country reviewer is the best investment in your translations, as it benefits your current project and improves how the system will translate your content in the future.
+Making an effort and appointing an in-country reviewer is the best investment in your translations.
+This not only benefits your current project but also enhances how the system will translate your content in the future.